 - It's your library card (NEW!
 Set this up at the Egan Library)

-- It's your key access to buildings and rooms
+- It's your key access to campus buildings

-- It's your access to the Recreation Center Facility (if you have paid the related fees)
+- It's your access to the UAS Juneau Recreation Center

-Once you've completed the application, take it to Student Accounts to get your Whale Card.
+- Take the completed form to Student Accounts to receive your Whale Card

 All students residing within the City & Borough of Juneau will be assessed all applicable student fees based on all UAS Juneau courses.

 The 2016-2017 tuition and fee schedule runs from Fall Semester 2016 through Summer Semester 2017.
 Additional credits are assessed at the appropriate rate per credit.
 For non-residents, these rates are $681 per credit for lower division, $721 for upper division, and $907 for graduate credit.

 - Non-residents may take up to 4 credits per semester at the resident rate; however, additional credits will cause all credits, including the first four, to be re-assessed at the non-resident rate.

 - For Alaskan residents, additional credits are assessed at $192 per credit for lower division, $232 for upper division, and $444 for graduate credit.